-Figure 23: Stopping before the crossing may not provide an adequate view of traffic approaching from the right
+Figure 49 Stopping before the crossing may not provide an adequate view of traffic approaching from the right

-Figure 24: The second queued vehicle should not encroach on the pedestrian crossing until the first vehicle has departed
+Figure 50 The second queued vehicle should not encroach on the pedestrian crossing until the first vehicle has departed

-Fail to stop
+Failing to stop

-Drivers are required to stop at Stop signs and for red or yellow traffic lights.
+Drivers are required to stop at Stop signs and for red or yellow traffic signals.

-- the applicant drives through a Stop sign without stopping.
-This includes situations where the applicant slows and pauses, but fails to bring the vehicle to a complete stop (with the wheels motionless) - the applicant fails to stop when required to do so at: - a red or yellow traffic light - a railway level crossing.
+• the applicant drives through a Stop sign or red traffic signal without stopping.

+- the applicant fails to stop when required to do so at:

+- a yellow traffic signal

+- a railway level crossing.